cboard-org/ccboard/README.md

 In case to deploy for production.
 Under cordova-util.js from cboard app source replace the FACEBOOK_APP_ID and FACEBOOK_APP_NAME with the production values.

+7. Before start the build.
+Open the 'Build Phases' section on Xcode and move crashlytics to the last position. (this is a required step to makethe build)

-7. In order to allow users to open files created by the Export feature:
+8. In order to allow users to open files created by the Export feature:
   Edit the plist file 'AAC Cboard-Info.plist' under platforms/ios/AAC Cboard/ adding this keys and values
  ```